Illustration of Homemade Strawberry Buttercream Frosting from Real Berries for Cakes and Cupcakes

 Cupcakes

-Pipe with a round or star tip for a neat finish.
-If the frosting is very soft, use a wide open tip rather than a narrow one.
+Pipe the frosting with a round or star tip for a polished finish.
+If the frosting is especially soft, use a wider tip for easier control.
+The frosting gives cupcakes a fresh, bakery-style look without needing elaborate decoration.

 Cookies and bars

-It also works as a filling or topping for sugar cookies, butter cookies, and plain bar cookies.
-Since the flavor is delicate, it pairs well with simple bases.
+Strawberry buttercream frosting from real berries also works well as a filling or topping for sugar cookies, butter cookies, and simple dessert bars.
+Because the flavor is delicate, it pairs best with desserts that are not overly rich or heavily spiced.

 Pairings that work especially well